jonenn/Todo/README.md

    ```
    Access the Project:
    Open your web browser and go to http://localhost:5173 (default port for Vite) to see the development build.

+## Usage

+Suppose you need to keep track of various tasks and deadlines.
+With TodoApp, you can:

+1. Create a Task List: Add tasks such as "Buy groceries."
+2. Organize Tasks: Sort tasks into lists like "Work," "My Day," or "Personal"
+3. Manage and Update: Easily update task details, mark tasks as completed, or delete tasks when they are no longer needed.

+New user?

+When you first use To-do App, you'll see a modal prompting you to enter a nickname.
+This nickname will be used throughout the app to personalize your experience.

+To add a new task:

+1. Go to the "Lists" menu.
+2. Click on an item from the menu like "My Day".
+3. Click on "Add a Task."
+4. Fill in the task click "+" or hit enter.

+To add a new list:

+1. Go to the "Lists" menu.
+2. Click on "New List".
+3. Hit enter.

+## Contributing

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature`).
+3. Make your changes and commit them (`git commit -am 'Add new feature'`).
+4. Push to the branch (`git push origin feature/your-feature`).
+5. Open a pull request.